neu-physics/leptonIdentificationNN/README.md

 ## Introduction

 This a project that aims to identify lepton flavor (electron or muon) from a sample of leptons produced in ttbar events.
-The neural nets used for identication are trained using only lepton kinematic information.
+The neural nets used for identication are trained using only lepton kinematic information, exploring a combination of machine learning and event reconstruction techniques.

 Unless otherwise noted, the instructions for installing packages and applications assume you are running a Unix environment.
 When this section of the README was last updated (02/01/2019), I was running MacOS 10.13.6, Python 3.6.5, and pip 18.1